 It has been a pleasure to watch our software clients accelerate their staff hires and move into bigger premises ahead of schedule because of the cash injection that they have received directly from the R&D tax credits scheme.

-It remains as one of the best sources of funding support available for innovative UK companies.
+It remains as one of the best sources of funding support available for innovative UK software companies.

 How much can software R&D tax credits be worth?